 To attempt to combat the dangers of aggressive driving, New Jersey recently passed a law (N.J.
 S.A.
 2C-1(c)4) known as “Jessica’s Law” in honor of a victim of a road rage accident.
 Also called a “Road Rage” law, the new legislation imposes harsh penalties.
 For example:

-- If road rages causes a serious injury, drivers face between three and five years incarceration and fines up to $15,000.
+- If road rages cause a serious injury, drivers face between three and five years of incarceration and fines up to $15,000.

 These penalties are imposed for a variety of aggressive driving behaviors, including:

 - Weaving in and out of traffic lanes

 - Speeding up unexpectedly.